Venu-Koka-Dev/python-reference/functions.md

      e.
 Return value
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # III.
 Types of functions
-1. Built-in functions
-    - Predefined functions provided by Python that you can use directly without the need to import any module
+1. Built-in functions     : Predefined functions provided by Python that you can use directly without the need to import any module

-I. Input/Output Functions :  These functions handle input from the user and display output. print()	Displays output to the console. input()	Takes input from the user. open()	Opens a file for reading/writing.

-II.
-3. User defined functions
+2. User defined functions : Defined as per our requirement
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # IV.
 Function definition & function calling(execution)
   - General Syntax:
-def function_name(parameters):
+def function_name(param1, param2, ...):
     """Optional docstring to describe the function."""
     # Function body
     return result  # Optional